NexusMutual/docs/docs/overview/claims-history/perpetual-2022.md

 To date, two (2) claims have been filed and voted on by claims assessors.
 As stated in the section above, claims assessors had determined this was a covered event.
 Once it has been determined that an event is covered, claims assessors review the validity of claims to determine:
 * Did the member have active cover at the time of the exploit?
 * Did the member provide proof of loss?

+For more information on each claim, review the sections below and the [Nexus Mutual Claims Dune dashboard](https://dune.com/nexus_mutual/claims).

 #### Approved claims
 Claims assessors reviewed and approved [Claim 118](https://app.nexusmutual.io/claim-assessment/view-claim?claimId=118) and [Claim 119](https://app.nexusmutual.io/claim-assessment/view-claim?claimId=119).
 The claims included proof of loss, which showed the affected addresses where the members suffered a loss of 20% or greater.
 You can review the transactions related to these claims in the [Nexus Mutual user interface in the Claims section](https://app.nexusmutual.io/claim-assessment).